hybridgroup/cylon/README.markdown

 ## API

-Cylon has a built-in API that you can interact with your robots.
+Cylon's HTTP API plugin can be used to interact with your robots remotely.

+To use it, install it alongside Cylon:

+    $ npm install cylon-api-http

-All you need to start up the API server is to place the following command in your `.js` file after you require Cylon.
+Then, all you need to do is call `Cylon#api` in your robot's script:

 ```javascript
 var Cylon = require("cylon");